A Cork express at Dublin Heuston. Buy tickets in the Republic of Ireland at Buy tickets in Northern Ireland at |

 Smart modern air-conditioned trains link Belfast with the historic walled city of Londonderry, or Derry if you prefer, every hour, journey time around 2 hours 12 minutes.

-From 13 October 2024, these trains leave from Belfast's new Grand Central station, near Great Victoria Street in downtown Dublin.
+From 13 October 2024, these trains leave from Belfast's new Grand Central station, near Great Victoria Street in downtown Belfast.

 -